And why I think you really can!

 How many times have you thought that?

 I don’t know what it is with our culture today.
 We focus so much on empowerment and reaching our goals, but when it comes down to us doing anything we find a little intimidating, we pull out that trusty book of excuses.
+(Watch my video for more of my thoughts on this!)
 Continue reading “15 Reasons You Think You Could Never Homeschool”

 In our eight years of homeschooling, I’ve noticed that there are a large number of people who put those of us who educate our own children up on a pedestal: